Modified Kerr black holes surrounded by dark matter spike: The Schwarzschild Bumblebee BH with a global monopole in DM spike

 where $\chi(r)$ and $\zeta(r)$, valid in the region $r_{\text{b}}\leq r \leq R_{\text{sp}}$, represent the sought metric functions.
 It is noteworthy that choosing $e^{-2\zeta(r)} = \text{g}(r)$ is always possible, resulting in:

-in which the collective mass function denoted by $\mathrm{M}(r)$ can be viewed as the combination of the BH mass, and a mass function associated with the presence of DM distribution within the spike region (see figure \ref{fig:Sec21}).
-Thus, the resulting collective mass function can be denoted as
+Here, we adapt the mass function $m(r)$ given in Eq. \eqref{CollMassFunc} to define $\mathrm{M}(r)$, specifically tailored for the DM spike.
+Hence, the collective mass function $\mathrm{M}(r)$ can be taken as the combination of the BH mass, and a mass function associated with the presence of DM distribution within the spike region (see Figures~\ref{fig:Sec21} and \ref{fig:MassBHDM}).
+Thus, the resulting collective mass function can be denoted as \cite{KonoplyaPLB2019}

 By employing the density profile described in Eq. \eqref{densityDMS1}, we derive the mass function corresponding to the distribution of DM within the spike region, restricted to the range $r_{\text{b}} \leq r \leq R_{\text{sp}}$, which can be expressed as